Althox/querybuilder/README.md

 console.log(query.getQuery());
 ```
-The above example woud output the following query:
+The above example would output the following query:
 ```sql
 select *
 from persons